 Since we were a big group, we had our own private Yacht (booked by a company called Sheila Tour).
 But if you’re on your own, there are daily boats that leave to Pulau Macan and to other islands in the thousand islands area.
 The standard departure point for most islands is at the Ancol Marina from Pier number 17.
 The boats stop at Pulau Macan and a few other islands on the way and the trip takes 1.5-2.5 hours depending on the number of stops.

 The daily departure time from Marina’s in Jakarta is around 8 o’clock in the morning, while the departure from the island back to Jakarta is around 2 pm.
 Boat services often don’t leave after 4 pm because of high tides, and with it, increasing safety issues.

-Disclaimer: I visited Indonesia on a blog trip with Indonesia Tourism and Malindo Air.
+Disclaimer: I visited Pulau Macan and Indonesia on a blog trip with Indonesia Tourism and Malindo Air.
 While my trip and experiences were sponsored by them, all recommendations provided above are solely mine.
 I only recommend what I personally try, and find worth appreciating.